yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps - Developer edition.md

 3. Copy and paste the following text into the editor:

-    >**Note: Be sure to copy and paste only the contents of the code block carefully to avoid introducing any special characters.
-If the code does not paste correctly, you can issue a ":set paste" command before pasting.**
+    >**Note**: Be sure to copy and paste only the contents of the code block carefully to avoid introducing any special characters.
+If the code does not paste correctly, you can issue a ":set paste" command before pasting.

     ```yaml
     apiVersion: extensions/v1beta1